nikhilsath/crossbook/README.md

 > You are contributing to the Crossbook project.
 > Crossbook uses Flask, SQLite, and Jinja templates with Tailwind CSS.
 > The database schema is normalized with join tables for relationships.
-> All existing `related_*` columns in the database are deprecated and must not be used.
+> Do not use any `related_*` columns — they are deprecated.
-> For `lore_topics`, the join field is always `topic_id` (not `lore_topic_id`).
-> Join logic must use the helper `fetch_related()` already defined in `db_helpers.py`.
+> When inspecting relationships, always use the dynamic `get_related_records()` helper.
-> When editing templates, match the structure of `content_detail.html`.
+> Match the structure of `detail_view.html` when editing UI.
 > Do not add new features unless explicitly requested.
-> When writing GitHub scripts, do not include comments or combine staging with directory navigation.
+> When committing to GitHub, do not combine staging with directory navigation or include comments in command snippets.
-> Do not assume or infer goals – only reflect what has been confirmed by the user.

 ---

 ## Next Planned Steps

-1. Add `edit_log` column to all entity tables
+1. Add/remove relationship editing components
-2. Implement form-based editing for all detail views
+2. Implement dropdown/lookup UI for join table entries
-3. Log field-level diffs in `edit_log`
-4. Display collapsible edit history in the UI
-5. Add UI dropdowns to manage relationships
+3. Add record creation UI
+4. Extend edit logs to relationship updates
+5. Begin planning for packaging and install automation